Make sure to check out this roundup of 20 delicious recipes to make for Cinco de Mayo!!

 These margaritas are famous.
 I constantly have people ask me how I make my frozen strawberry margaritas!
 The truth is, it’s super easy and takes only a handful of ingredients.

 But there’s just something about the combination that is so good.

-This recipe for strawberry margaritas is tangy and sweet but not overly sweet.
+This recipe is tangy and sweet but not overly sweet.
 Super cold, which is perfect when it’s blistering hot out (all of us in Arizona).

-I’ve been making these margaritas the same way for the last 10 years and they turn out perfect, every single time.
+I’ve been making these strawberry frozen margaritas the same way for the last 10 years and they turn out perfect, every single time.